CHE-Monash/Myeloma-Model/README.md

 | 2 | DVd (daratumumab, bortezomib & dexamethasone) | 11% |
 | 2 | Other | 73% |

 From LoT 3 onwards, all patients receive the 'other' category.
 If you would like to analyze a scenario with different proportions of patients receiving each regimen, you may override the default in relevant do file (SIM CR.do).
-It is not possible to estimate treatment effects for chemotherapy regimens not included in the model without restimating risk equations.
+It is not possible to simulate the impact of chemotherapy regimens not included in the model without restimating risk equations on individual patient-level data.

 This repository houses the three items needed to simulate the disease outcomes and treatment pathways of patients with multiple myeloma.
 The code is written in Stata and a valid Stata license is required to execute the simulation.